yegor256/blog/_posts/2017/jan/2017-01-24-career-advice.md

 **Don't Waste Time**.
-This is probably the most important advice, which I have to give myself first of all&mdash;unfortunately, I waste a lot of time.
+This is probably the most important advice, which I have to give myself first of all---unfortunately, I waste a lot of time.
 Any growth is always about saying "No." You must be prepared to say it to your friends, your family, your habits, your wishes, your projects, colleagues, classes, methods, and lines of code.
 Stop the projects that are taking time and giving